Adventure Medical Kits Ultralight Watertight 05 Review

 Total cost of ownership

 The case is the durable asset; the contents are consumables.
 Expect to replace used bandages and dressings after every incident and check expiration dates on ointments and medications seasonally.
-Restocking from bulk supplies in our bandages and wound care collection โ like Band-Aid Flexible Fabric Adhesive Bandages โ costs a few dollars a year and keeps the waterproof case in service indefinitely.
+Restocking from bulk supplies in our bandages and wound care collection — like Band-Aid Flexible Fabric Adhesive Bandages — costs a few dollars a year and keeps the waterproof case in service indefinitely.
 A budget refill bag such as the General Medi 160-Piece First Aid Kit Refill Bag can restock several kits at once.
-That math makes the $31.95 entry price a one-time cost, not a recurring one.
+That math makes the the listed price entry price a one-time cost, not a recurring one.

 Final verdict: 4.6 / 5

-The Adventure Medical Kits Ultralight/Watertight .5 is the best answer in our lineup to a specific, common question: what is the least weight I can carry and still be covered on a day trip?
+The Adventure Medical Kits Ultralight/Watertight .5 is the best answer we cover to a specific, common question: what is the least weight I can carry and still be covered on a day trip?
 Buy it if you are 1-2 people moving fast on trails or water.
 Buy the AMK Mountain Backpacker if trips run multi-day, the AMK Sportsman 200 if you hunt with a group, or the Johnson & Johnson Travel Size 3-Pack if you just need glovebox coverage for pennies.

 Is the Adventure Medical Kits Ultralight/Watertight .5 enough for a day hike?